dazzlerabhi30800/ecommerce-store-in-ts-next.js/README.md

 ## How to run locally on your machine

-1. First fork or clone the repo inside the root folder run the command `npm install`
+1. First fork or clone the repo, then inside the root folder run the command `npm install`

 2. Create a .env.local file & create two variables `Next_PUBLIC_STRIPE_PUBLISHABLE_KEY` & `STRIPE_SECRET_KEY`

 3. Head over to stripe official website [Stripe Website](https://stripe.com/en-in) , create an account get publishable key & secret key

 4. After completing all the above mentioned steps run the server using command `npm run dev`

 **You can see the Live Preview Here _[Shopsy Ecommerce](https://ecommerce-store-in-ts-next-js.vercel.app/)_**